destination-earth-digital-twins/aviso-examples/README.md

 ```

 Authentication is not required to access notifications at this time; however, Destination Earth credentials will be supported in the future.

+### Explanation

+#### `aviso-extremes-dt.py`

+This is an example script to listen for notifications described in the request dictionary at the beginning of the script.
+It executes an echo trigger per notification, which means printing a notification to the screen.
+After printing the notification, Aviso polls for new notifications until the user interrupts the script.

+#### `aviso-extremes-dt-from-time.py`

+This example illustrates the functionality of searching for old notifications where available.
+This way users can explicitly replay past notifications and executes triggers.
+This particular example utilizes a function trigger per found notifications according to defined request dictionary.
+Example function trigger prints notification to the screen.
+After printing the notification, Aviso polls for new notifications until the user interrupts the script.